Best Paint for Bathroom Ceiling: 3 That Resist Steam

 What paint is best for a bathroom ceiling?

-For standard bathrooms, Rust-Oleum 260967 Ceiling Paint is the best choice — it’s purpose-built for overhead application with anti-drip viscosity and stain-blocking technology.
-For steam shower bathrooms or ceilings with mold history, use Zinsser Perma-White Satin or Semi-Gloss overhead for its guaranteed mold-resistant film.
+For standard bathrooms, Zinsser Ceiling Paint & Primer in One (Rust-Oleum 260967) is the best choice — purpose-built for overhead application, mildew resistant in the dried film, and it blocks water stains in one coat.
+For steam shower bathrooms or ceilings with a mold history, use Zinsser Perma-White Satin or Semi-Gloss overhead for its written five-year mold-proof film guarantee.

 Should bathroom ceiling paint be flat or satin?